LFITaskForce/FlatironMeeting/.github/ISSUE_TEMPLATE/new-hack.md

 ---
 name: New Hack
 about: Template to propose a new LFI Hack
-title: "[Hack]"
+title: "[HACK] your hack title "
-labels: hack project
+labels: help wanted, hack project
 assignees: ''

 ---